 It was kinda funny: I was driving home, listening to WordPress weekly.
 I had no idea they were going to talk about my article.
 When they were so complimentary, I started feeling embarrassed and nearly blushing, even though I was all alone in my car! 😆 You can find more on that episode, and ways to subscribe in their post for Episode 310.

 Do you prefer to watch or listen?
 I recorded a screencast version of my presentation.
 It’s the same basic content as the article above, but is presented a little differently, partly because it’s live and off-the cuff.
-You can read the transcript on our sister-blog over at Starfish Plugins, or watch the video here:
+You can read the transcript and watch the video in my other post:

 I’m excited to have contributed to the conversation around Gutenberg in what I feel is a positive way.
 Let me know your thoughts on Gutenberg in the comments.